rubendmatos1985/boilerplate/README.md

 # boilerplate to work with React Webpack.

-It must need just to copy and paste those files and change maybe the names of the files.
+It needs just to copy and paste those files and change maybe the names of the files.
 It was made for a ./src/index.js.
 Tipically it's the configuration.

 ## The Best of All!!!!,